Scout24/spring-boot-rpm-maven-plugin/README.md

 # spring-boot-rpm-maven-plugin
-Maven plugin that builds an RPM with upstart service job
+Maven plugin that builds an RPM with upstart service job for your executable jar or war (read: Spring Boot) artifact

 Intention
 =========